 How worried should you be about the new coronavirus, COVID-19?
 An expert on infectious diseases answers your COVID-19 questions.

-The new virus continues to cause deaths, illnesses and major economic upheaval in China, but health officials in the U.S. so far have managed to prevent the spread of this illness here.
+The new virus continues to cause deaths, illnesses and major economic upheaval in China and around the world.

 While there’s much about COVID-19 that health officials don’t know yet, a UCHealth expert in infectious diseases, Dr. Michelle Barron, sets the record straight on commonly asked questions about the new coronavirus outbreak.
 Staying stafe from COVID-19 in the U.S. might not be as hard as one might think.